epage/rfcs/text/0000-split-home.md

 [unresolved-questions]: #unresolved-questions

 - Does config fallback work for rustup?
-- Is rustup `update-hashes` cache, config, or state?
+- Is rustup `update-hashes` cache, state, data, or config?
-- Is rustup `toolchains` cache, config, or state?
+- Is rustup `toolchains` cache, state, data, or config?

 # Future possibilities
 [future-possibilities]: #future-possibilities